basildiana/text_sentiment_classifier/design.md

 ## Overview

-A clean, portfolio-quality binary sentiment classifier (positive/negative) trained on IMDB movie reviews.
+A binary sentiment classifier (positive/negative) trained on IMDB movie reviews.
-The project uses PyTorch with GloVe word embeddings and supports multiple swappable model architectures — RNN, GRU, a token-wise MLP, and an MLP with restricted self-attention — all behind a shared interface.
+The project uses PyTorch with GloVe word embeddings and supports multiple swappable model architectures RNN, GRU, a token-wise MLP, and an MLP with restricted self-attention (all behind a shared interface)

-The codebase is structured as a proper Python package: clear module boundaries, no God-objects, and extension points that let a future developer add a new architecture, swap the dataset, or change the embedding source with minimal friction.
-The goal is code a hiring manager can read in ten minutes and understand completely.

 ---

 ## Architecture